When you finish a white paper, what’s next?

 This way, you can name the PDFs for footnotes 1 through 3 like this:

 2–The-scientific-method-still-counts | Economist.pdf

-It’s not okay to make up “facts.”
-Instead, you should do your research.
-And provide a complete, organized set of sources.
+It’s not okay to make up “facts” for a white paper.
+Instead, you should do your own research.
+Then provide your client with a complete, organized set of sources.

-Otherwise, how can you prove that you did your research and quoted it properly?
+Otherwise, how can you prove you did the research and quoted it properly?

 I believe this is a best practice that all white paper writers should follow.
 This practice is good for readers, good for clients, and good for writers.